oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

     - It only holds in the long term, and even then only approximately, since its effects can be obscured by other influences
   - **Relative economy strength** states that a favourable investment climate increases demand for a country's currency, increasing its value
     - High short-term interest rates can have the same impact, even if there is broad agreement that this has caused the currency to be overvalued
+    - Eventually, high rates will stifle an economy due to financing being more expensive
   - The **capital flows approach** advocates focusing primarily on long-term capital flows, as opposed to more short-term factors in other approaches
     - Note that this approach would support a different conclusion to the relative strength approach when considering short-term interest rates
   - The **savings-investment balance approach** is an attempt at explaining long term currency divergences from theoretical estimates